emslmar/YakultProject/README.md

 # How to run the project

 Download the Yakut project and first of all you will need to run an instance of mysql database.
-In this case I am using MAMP an running it on port 8888 but if you use another one update the .env file
+In this case I am using MAMP an running it on port 8888 but if you use another one update the .env file.
+You will also need to have a database called yakult.

 Install node modules by writing this on the terminal: